Regular Reduction of Controlled Hamiltonian System with Symplectic Structure and Symmetry: Introduction

 \section{Introduction}

 Symmetry is a general phenomenon in the natural world, but it is widely used in the study of mathematics and mechanics.
 The reduction theory for mechanical system with symmetry has its origin in the classical work of Euler, Lagrange, Hamilton, Jacobi, Routh, Liouville and Poincar\'{e} and its modern geometric formulation in the general context of symplectic manifolds and equivariant momentum maps is developed by Meyer, Marsden and Weinstein; see Abraham and Marsden \cite{abma78} or Marsden and Weinstein \cite{mawe74} and Meyer \cite{me73}.
-The main goal of reduction theory in mechanics is to use conservation laws and the associated symmetries to reduce the number of dimensions required to describe a mechanical system.
+The main goal of reduction theory in mechanics is to use conservation laws and the associated symmetries to reduce the number of dimensions of a mechanical system required to be described.
 So, such reduction theory is regarded as a useful tool for simplifying and studying concrete mechanical systems.
-Reduction is a very general procedure that is applied to arbitrary symmetric dynamical systems.
-However, it is particularly powerful for conservative systems when the symmetries induce a momentum map; see Abraham and Marsden \cite{abma78}, Arnold \cite{ar89}, Marsden \cite{ma92}, Marsden et al \cite{mamiorpera07}, Marsden and Ratiu \cite{mara99} and Ortega and Ratiu \cite{orra04}.
+Reduction is a very general procedure that is applied to arbitrary dynamical systems with symmetries.
+However, it is particularly powerful for conservative systems whose symmetries are induced by a momentum map; see Abraham and Marsden \cite{abma78}, Arnold \cite{ar89}, Marsden \cite{ma92}, Marsden et al. \cite{mamiorpera07}, Marsden and Ratiu \cite{mara99} and Ortega and Ratiu \cite{orra04} for more details.\\

-It is well-known that Hamiltonian reduction theory is one of the most active subjects in the study of modern analytical mechanics and applied mathematics, in which a lot of deep and beautiful results have been obtained, see the studies by Abraham and Marsden \cite{abma78}, Arnold \cite{ar89}, Leonard and Marsden \cite{lema97}, Marsden et al \cite{ma92,mamiorpera07,mara99,mawe74}, Ortega and Ratiu \cite{orra04} etc. on regular point reduction and regular orbit reduction, singular point reduction and singular orbit reduction, optimal reduction and reduction by stages for Hamiltonian systems and so on; there is still much to be done in this subject.
+It is well-known that Hamiltonian reduction theory is one of the most active subjects in the study of modern analytical mechanics and applied mathematics, in which a lot of deep and beautiful results have been obtained, see the studies given by Abraham and Marsden \cite{abma78}, Arnold \cite{ar89}, Leonard and Marsden \cite{lema97}, Marsden et al. \cite{ma92,mamiorpera07,mara99,mawe74}, Ortega and Ratiu \cite{orra04} etc. on regular point reduction and regular orbit reduction, singular point reduction and singular orbit reduction, optimal reduction and reduction by stages for Hamiltonian systems and so on; and there is still much to be done in this subject.\\